What GMAT Score Do I Need for Columbia University?

 What GMAT Score Do I Need for Columbia?

-The key point, however, is that you should strive for balance in your applicant profile when thinking about the GMAT score you need.
-Of course, higher is always great when it comes to the GMAT game.
-But, you don’t want to neglect other aspects of your application because you’re focused on scoring a 790 you don’t really need.
+The key point is that you should strive for balance in your profile when thinking about your needed GMAT score.
+Of course, higher is always better when it comes to the GMAT game.
+However, don’t neglect other aspects of your application because you’re focused on scoring a 790 you don’t really need.

 So, let’s discuss how to balance these various factors.